vitiral/wake/DESIGN.md

 - [[.declareModule]]: declare how to build something with a pkg.
 - [[.pathRef]]: Reference a path from within a pkg or module.
 - [[.exec]]: a declared executable.
-Is typically a member of `module.exec` or can be a member of `exports` for a pkg or module.
+Is typically a member of `module.exec` or can be a member of `export` for a pkg or module.

 [JSH]: http://github.com/vitiral/jsh
 [semver]: https://semver.org